 - Research and monitoring

 - Land and water protection

 Nobody can guarantee the survival of this species, the odds are certainly stacked against them.
 However here at Blue Planet Aquarium, we believe that every species is entitled to a fair shot at survival, especially when it’s decline is largely caused by human activity.

-Here at Blue Planet Aquarium, we now have a healthy group of Tequila splitfins.
+Here at Blue Planet Aquarium, however, we now have a healthy group of Tequila splitfins.
 Thanks to Bolton Museum Aquarium, we were able to become part of a nationwide captive breeding programme.
-This will allow Blue Planet Aquarium to contribute new offspring to other collections that will work towards ensuring the future of this characterful species.
-Hopefully in time, the waters of the Ameca river will teem with Tequila splitfins once again.
+As a result, this will allow Blue Planet Aquarium to contribute new offspring to other collections that will work towards ensuring the future of this characterful species.
+Hopefully, in time, the waters of the Ameca river will teem with Tequila splitfins once again.

 Author: Dan Goodyer, Aquarist at Blue Planet Aquarium